f-INE: A Hypothesis Testing Framework for Estimating Influence under Training Randomness

 \subsection{Identifying mislabeled samples in MNIST}

 Here we consider the task of classifying MNIST~\citep{lecun1998gradient} images using a MLP model under label noise.
 Following the setup in~\citep{infl-function}, we randomly mislabel 20\% of the data.
 Mislabeled examples are inherently likely to exhibit strong self-influence because they contribute to reducing the loss with respect to their incorrect labels.
 Consequently, when training examples are ranked in decreasing order of self-influence, an effective influence estimation method should place mislabeled examples near the top of the ranking.

-From Figure~\ref{fig:mislabel-mnist}, we observe that our method achieves performance comparable to TraceIn.
+From Figure~\ref{fig:mislabel-mnist}, we observe that our method achieves performance comparable (only 0.05\% better) to TraceIn.
 On average, it outperforms TRAK and Influence Functions by 13.85\% and 3.83\%, respectively, in this setting.
 Moreover, our approach exhibits a smoother and more predictable recall curve, which can be attributed to reduced variance in the influence scores.
 Additional results on CIFAR-10 are given in the Appendix~\ref{mislabel-cifar10}.